UPS profit falls as brutal winter raises costs

 "Clearly, UPS results in the US reflect both the lost revenue and the additional costs associated with these storms," Davis said.

-Total operating expenses rose 4 percent to $12.27 billion, UPS said in a statement on Thursday.
+Total operating expenses rose 4 percent to $12.27 billion (7.30 billion pounds), UPS said in a statement on Thursday.

 Costs related to the weather reduced operating profit by about $200 million.
 Operating profit from U.S. domestic package fell 15 percent to $927 million.